Brian Maher (footballer): Club career

 Maher joined St Patrick's Athletic's under-17 side in 2016 and signed his first contract for the club in 2018, although never made a senior league appearance for the club and left to join Bray Wanderers in 2020, initially as a loan move, but then made permanent later that year.
 Maher made his debut for Bray in a 4–2 loss to Cabinteely.
 Maher went on to make 19 total appearances for Bray that season, helping them to a second-place finish.
 The next season Maher would become a regular for Bray and he would make 29 appearances in the 2021 First Division season.

 In 2022 Maher signed for League of Ireland Premier Division side Derry City.
-Itbwould go on to be a very successful season for Derry and Maher as they would finish second in the table and win the FAI Cup for the first time in 10 years.
-Maher would even be shortlisted for Soccer Writers Ireland Goalkeeper of the Year award.
+It would go on to be a very successful season for Derry and Maher as they would finish second in the table and win the FAI Cup for the first time in 10 years.
+Maher was shortlisted for 2022 Soccer Writers Ireland Goalkeeper of the Year award.
+On 5 May 2025 Maher made his 111th consecutive league appearance for Derry City, breaking the record previously set by former goalkeeper Dermot O'Neill.